E flat Instrument Transposing Tutorial

 As usual, the written note is above the sounding note.

-For the alto sax, written to sound is a M6 down.
+For the alto sax, sound to written is a M6 up.

-For the bari sax, written to sound is a M6 plus an octave down.
+For the bari sax, sound to written is a M6 plus an octave up.

 By transposing an octave, the bari sax treble/bass clef method can be used with the alto sax.